 And they can actually be much more difficult when it comes to following a bedtime routine.

-Sometimes, Kenna still has a hard time falling asleep, even when she hasn’t napped, because she’s so overtired and gets really riled up.
+Sometimes, our little girl still has a hard time falling asleep, even when she hasn’t napped, because she’s so overtired and gets really riled up.
 Instead of giving up naps entirely, perhaps an earlier or shorter nap would be a better option to help your toddler fall asleep more easily at bedtime.

 Blackout curtains can help your toddler fall asleep more easily during the daytime, and even at night, by blocking out light pollution.